vin0298/DiscBot/README.md

 2. Use this link and add the bot to the server you want to add it to: https://discordapp.com/oauth2/authorize?client_id=431272942588919808&scope=bot&permissions=0
 3. Enjoy and please report any bugs on github!

+19 March 2020 - Currently fixing a major bug that might involves the YTDL-CORE library.